Backing up to external disk drives.

 Format each drive and ensure that each is given a unique volume label, e.g. BACKUP01, BACKUP02 and BACKUP03.

-If the backup is to be made available over a network share each folder Backups using a unique name for the share, e.g. the volume name may be used as the share name.
-It is very important to set the permissions to everybody full access, however, experienced network administrators may wish to fine tune permissions to specific network user accounts, the only constraint is that if the folder is a backup destination then the user must have read, write and delete access to the share.
-The network share may point to any physical networked device, for example: A networked external drive, a networded fixed drive, a NAS drive, a LAN Disk drive.
+If the backup is to be made over a network it is very important to set the remote permissions of the shared folders to full access, experienced network administrators may wish to fine tune permissions to specific network user accounts, the only constraint is that if the folder is a backup destination then the user must have read, write and delete access to the share.
+The network share may point to any physical networked device, for example: A networked external drive, a networked local drive, or a NAS drive.

 Setting up the backup job.

 To use this tutorial open up a copy of AISBackup and follow the instructions, click Next to move to the next step or Previous to move to the preceding step.